Interested? Speak with our team.

-- The Center for Health Security (CHS) received a $16 million grant from the Open Philanthropy Project, who see CHS “as the preeminent U.S. think tank doing policy research and development in the biosecurity and pandemic preparedness (BPP) space”.
+- The Center for Health Security (CHS) received a $16 million grant from Open Philanthropy, who see CHS “as the preeminent U.S. think tank doing policy research and development in the biosecurity and pandemic preparedness (BPP) space”.

 - The Future of Humanity Institute (FHI) at Oxford University conducts multidisciplinary research on how to ensure a positive long-run future.
 With the recent hire of Piers Millett, FHI is looking to expand its research and policy functions to reduce catastrophic risks from biotechnology.
 See current vacancies.

-- The Center for International Security and Cooperation, which has a biosecurity programme headed by Megan Palmer and was funded by the Open Philanthropy Project.
+- The Center for International Security and Cooperation, which has a biosecurity programme headed by Megan Palmer and was funded by Open Philanthropy.

 The Nuclear Threat Initiative is a U.S. non-partisan think tank that works to prevent catastrophic attacks and accidents with nuclear, biological, radiological, chemical and cyber weapons of mass destruction and disruption.
 See current vacancies.